Pressure regulator constantly running

 How do I know if my pressure regulator needs to be replaced?

-Signs that your pressure regulator needs to be replaced include constantly running, fluctuating water pressure, or high water bills.
+Signs that your pressure regulator needs to be replaced include constantly running, fluctuating water pressure, or water pressure that is too high or too low.

 Can I replace a pressure regulator myself?